-Among his iconic designs, of course, is the celebrated ‘Polo shirt’, the bestselling item of Ralph Lauren clothing.
+Among his most iconic designs, of course, is the celebrated ‘Polo shirt’, the bestselling item of Ralph Lauren clothing.
 (Beyond that, research has actually identified the Polo pony as the second most recognised symbol in the world, after Coca Cola!)
-From that moment, he began to influence the worlds of fashion, homewares and fragrance, showcasing everything he created in that ‘lifestyle’ way – often in collaboration with photographer Bruce Weber, who’s gone on to shoot many of the campaigns for the fragrances themselves.
-He wasn’t about showing clothes simply on catwalks: every advertisement conjured up a world we wanted to step inside – from log cabins to Palm Beach mansions, Long Island cottages to Manhattan lofts.
+From that moment, Ralph Lauren began to influence the worlds of fashion, homewares and fragrance, showcasing everything he created in a pioneeringly ‘lifestyle’ way.
+He wasn’t about showing clothes simply on catwalks: every advertisement conjured up a world we wanted to move right into, please – from log cabins to Palm Beach mansions, Long Island cottages to Manhattan lofts.

 Quite aside from its fashion heritage, the Ralph Lauren ‘world’ isn’t just beautiful: it’s fun, it’s energetic and spirited.
-In addition to staying heavily involved with his signature fashion house – which embraces Ralph Lauren Home, Polo Ralph Lauren and Polo Sport, in addition to his fabulous fragrance portfolio – Ralph, along with his wife Ricky Lauren, is behind many charitable initiatives, including The Pink Pony Campaign, which has raised enormous sums to fight cancer worldwide.
+In addition to staying heavily involved with his signature fashion house – which embraces Ralph Lauren Home, Polo Ralph Lauren and Polo Sport, together with his fabulous fragrance portfolio – Ralph, along with his wife Ricky Lauren, is behind many charitable initiatives, including The Pink Pony Campaign, which has raised enormous sums to fight cancer worldwide.

-And then, of course, there’s fragrance – surely the ultimate ‘accessory’, and with something for every scent-lover, whatever her (or his) age and passions…
+Ah, fragrance – surely the ultimate ‘accessory’.
+And as you’d expect, perhaps, there is something for every scent-lover, whatever her (or his) age and passions…